 Best Shoulder Surgeons in India

-For Shoulder Replacement Surgery the Best Specialists include Dr Anubhav Gulati and Dr Prince Gupta at GNH Hospital Gurgaon.
-Dr Gulati has an experience of more than 17 years as orthopaedic, trauma and joint replacement surgeon.
-Dr Anubhav Gulati has been extensively trained and best in all joint replacement, orthopaedic spine surgeries and trauma surgeries like nailing, plating, fixation, poly trauma, multiple fractures etc. For frozen shoulder and rotator cuff tear Dr Prince Gupta is considered the best Arthroscopic surgeon in India.
-Dr Anubhav Gulati with an experience of more than 12 years of arthroscopic surgeries is an highly experienced and trained orthopaedic surgeon who specializes in elective orthopaedic surgeries like ACL/PCL repair and arthroscopic procedures of all joints which include Shoulder, Knee, Elbow, Ankle and Hip Shoulder is considered one of the toughest joint to operate on, so only few surgeons in whole world does Shoulder Replacement and Arthroscopic Surgeries.
+For Shoulder Replacement Surgery the Best Specialists include Dr Debashish Chanda at GNH Hospital Gurgaon.
+Dr Debashish Chanda is on of the best surgeons who operate on all the joints including Shoulder and Elbow Joint.
+He is worked at some of the best hospitals in Delhi, Mumbai, India which are known for knee, hip and shoulder replacement surgeries.
+These include Leelavati Hospital, Breach Candy Hospital and is trained under Dr Manihar in Mumbai.
+Dr Debahish did fellowship in computer navigated joint replacement from Germany.
+For frozen shoulder and rotator cuff tear Dr Debashish Chanda is considered the best Arthroscopic surgeon in India.
+Dr Debashish Chanda with an experience of more than 12 years in joint replacement and arthroscopic surgeries is a highly experienced and trained orthopaedic surgeon who specializes in elective orthopaedic surgeries like ACL/PCL repair and arthroscopic procedures of all joints which include Shoulder, Knee, Elbow, Ankle and Hip Shoulder is considered one of the toughest joint to operate on, so only few surgeons in whole world does Shoulder Replacement and Arthroscopic Surgeries.

 Best Hospitals in India